ProjectMOSAIC/mosaicCalc/cran-comments.md

 ## R CMD check results

-OS X test environment: There were no ERRORs, WARNINGs, or NOTEs.
+OS X test environment: No ERRORs, WARNINGs, or NOTEs.

 win-builder via devtools: No ERRORs or WARNINGs.
-One NOTE relating to a claimed mis-spelling "ggformula" in the DESCRIPTION field of the DESCRIPTION file.
-I believe this is a false-positive: "ggformula" is a genuine package available on CRAN.
+One NOTE relating to a possible misspelling of "ggformula" in the DESCRIPTION field of the DESCRIPTION file.
+This is a false-positive: "ggformula" is a genuine package available on CRAN.

 ## Downstream dependencies

 fastR2, MMAC, and RISCA are the reverse dependencies on CRAN.
-They has been checked.
+They have been checked.

 ## Other notes